 Distracted Driving Laws in Texas

 After nearly a decade of attempts, a texting ban has been passed statewide in Texas.
-It goes into effect September 1st and it comes with a few exceptions.
+It went into effect September 1st, 2017 and it comes with a few exceptions.

 Texas Governor Greg Abbott signed the bill, but said that he “was not satisfied with the law as it was written.”
 He went on to say that he doesn’t want to see a patchwork quilt of driving regulations in the state.
 If a preemptive law were passed in the 2019 Texas legislative session, that would affect city ordinances in Austin and a dozen other cities across Texas.

-Texas was one of only four states that did not have a statewide texting ban.
-In four previous sessions of the Texas legislature lawmakers have proposed versions of a statewide distracted driving bill.
-This session of the Texas Legislative session may change things.
-It looks like the statewide ban may actually pass this time around.
+Texas was one of the last four states to pass a life-saving statewide texting ban.
+In four previous sessions of the Texas legislature lawmakers proposed versions of a statewide distracted driving bill.
+It took until the 2017 session of the Texas Legislative session to turn things around.

-As it stands, the law would allow law enforcement to pull over an individual as a primary offense.
-That means that an officer would be able to pull a driver over simply for using their phone while driving.
+The law allows law enforcement to pull over an individual as a primary offense.
+That means that an officer is able to pull a driver over simply for using their phone while driving.

 In Austin city limits, a no texting ban has been in place since Jan.
 1 2015.
 Since then, Austin drivers have been banned from using portable devices such as: